ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 It acts as a data sharing abstraction in a cluster.
-When we talk about "distributed" in the definition of RDD, we are actually referring to "shared", atomic, because it uses cache memory to persist data in RAM for reuse, thus avoiding data replication to disk, which is necessary in Hadoop to ensure cluster availability.
-Thanks to this mechanism, Spark is able to provide high availability and fault tolerance.
+When we talk about "distributed" in the definition of RDD, we are actually referring to "shared", atomic, because it uses cache memory to persist data in RAM for reuse, thus avoiding data replication to disk, which is necessary in Hadoop to ensure cluster fault tolerance.
+Thanks to this mechanism, Spark is able to provide fault tolerance and high performance.

 Since an RDD is an abstraction, it has no real existence, so it must be explicitly created or instantiated through deterministic operations on existing data files or on other RDD instances.
 These operations are